 These groups are not necessarily homogenous – students within some of these categories may have more than one need.
 It is equally important to consider that these categories are not labels, but indicators to support teachers in planning appropriate support for every child in their class.
 All students bring different strengths to the classroom.
 For example, bilingual students may bring a range of linguistic skills and valuable personal and educational experiences.
 Equally, some children identified with Asperger syndrome could also be very able children and be high performers in one or more subjects.

 Addressing the diverse needs of learners will help to ensure that ‘access to education is not compromised by poverty, social class, gender, race and learning disability’ (West-Burnham and Coates, 2005).
-While there is no single model to achieve this in the classroom, I have found the strategies below helpful:
+While there is no single model to achieve this in the classroom, the following strategies are the most commonly used to meet the diverse needs of our pupils:

 - Target setting and tracking – make regular and effective use of as wide a range of data as possible: prior attainment, teacher assessment, comparative data (national and local data), attendance and exclusions data, gifted and talented profiles, EAL profiles, baseline assessment, and any student or parent surveys undertaken by your school.